JFSE Author Guidelines

-Manuscripts must be submitted as a Microsoft Word or other word processing document (filetype .doc, .docx, or .rtf).
-Your computer system must be equipped with: (1) Up-to-date version of a common web browser, Java-enabled (2) The most current version of Adobe Acrobat Reader; (3) e-mail capability
+Manuscripts must be submitted in an editable text format (filetype .doc, .docx, or .rtf).
+Your computer system must be equipped with: (1) current version of a common web browser, Java-enabled (2) current version of Adobe Acrobat Reader; (3) e-mail capability.

 Create an account or log in.
-Your default login ID is your email address.
-(Always use the same account initially created; do not create new accounts with new submissions.)
+Your default login ID is your e-mail address.
+(Use your existing account; do not create new accounts with new submissions.)

 Create a new submission, and select the manuscript type: 1 Education: Journal of Food Science Education.